 However, to get the load moving in the first place it must be accelerated to overcome gravity, this is the dynamic or live load and is an inertia force, eventually the load becomes stationary before being lowered.
 The total lifting force, therefore, is that due to gravity plus the live load, the later being rarely quantifiable and must always be kept to an absolute minimum, consequently the VERTICAL LIFTING FORCE is defined as Rg, the g denoting that it is a force and not mass

 Plated containers are certified to withstand lifting forces twice their Maximum Gross Weight (MGW) or Gross Rating (GR) and must satisfy the lifting simulation

-The Working Load Limits of lifting lugs are intended to cover the MGW range of Series 1 containers and are generally 8.5 Ton and 12 Ton giving maximum capacities of 34 Ton and 48 Ton respectively for four lugs when loaded vertically.
-When loaded at an angle, within a specific range, their MGW capacity is reduced and charts are given to cover their loading ranges for Uniform and Eccentric loading.
+The Working Load Limits of lifting lugs are intended to cover the MGW range of Series 1 containers and are generally 8.5 Ton and 12 Ton giving maximum vertical lifting capacities of 34 Ton and 48 Ton respectively for four lugs.
+When loaded at an angle, within a specific range, their MGW capacity is reduced and charts are given via limks on this page to cover their loading ranges for Uniform and Eccentric loading.

 All lugs are proof loaded to twice their WLL, this normally covers any excessive overloading resulting from unforseen circumstances during handling and should function without failure.
 All lifting lugs, therefore, must have a minimum Factor of Safety of 4 for them to be used in the container lifting industry.